lubojr/naucse.python.cz/lessons/beginners-en/modules-pl4ua/index.md

 The message we print at the end of the module appears only once.

-When the module is "doing something" (it prints something, asks the user, writes something into a file) - we say that it has a *side effect*.
+When the module is "doing something" (it prints something, asks the user, writes something into a file) we say that it has a *side effect*.
 We generally try to avoid writing modules with side effects.
 The purpose of a module is to give us *functions*, that we will use to do something, not to do it instead of us.
 E.g., when we write `import turtle`, no window opens.
 It opens only when we write `turtle.forward()`.

-So you better delete the print from our module.
+So you had better delete the print from our module.

 ## One directory for every project